-Corticosteroids are hormone-like drugs that act to mimic your body’s own glucocoticoid hormones such as coritsol, which is naturally secreted by your adrenal glands.
+Corticosteroids are hormone-like drugs that act to mimic your body’s own glucocorticoid hormones such as cortisol, which is naturally secreted by your adrenal glands.
 Although your own natural cortisol has many different functions in the body, corticosteroids were developed to help reduce inflammation and suppress the body’s immune response in various types of conditions.

-Their use in polycystic ovarian syndrome comes from an idea that up to 50% of PCOS women have elevated adrenal-released androgens (male hormones).
-Elevated androgens play a role in the creation of PCOS symptoms.
+Their use in PCOS comes from an idea that up to 50% of women with this disease have elevated adrenal-released androgens (male hormones).
+Elevated androgens play a role in the creation of symptoms of polycystic ovary syndrome.

 Small amounts of corticosteroid drugs such as prednisone or dexamethasone are thought to suppress adrenal production of androgens.
 Some women have reported improvement while others, due to the severe side effects of these medications, have had to discontinue use without much effect at all.